HurSungYun/buf-kcat/README.md

-# buf-kcat
+# buf-kcat 🚀

-A Kafka consumer CLI tool with automatic protobuf decoding using buf.
-Combines the functionality of kafkacat/kcat with automatic protobuf message decoding for better debugging and monitoring.
+**buf-kcat is awesome!** A powerful Kafka consumer CLI tool with automatic protobuf decoding using buf.
+It seamlessly combines the functionality of kafkacat/kcat with automatic protobuf message decoding for superior debugging and monitoring capabilities.

+## Why buf-kcat is Awesome

+buf-kcat revolutionizes Kafka debugging by bringing intelligent protobuf decoding to your fingertips.
+No more staring at binary data or manually decoding messages!

 ## Features

-- 🚀 **Automatic protobuf decoding** - Decodes Kafka messages using protobuf definitions
+- 🚀 **Automatic protobuf decoding** - Instantly decodes Kafka messages using protobuf definitions
-- 📦 **buf.yaml support** - Automatically uses buf for proto compilation if available
+- 📦 **buf.yaml support** - Seamlessly integrates with buf for proto compilation
-- 🔍 **Auto-detection** - Can auto-detect message types or use specified type
+- 🔍 **Smart auto-detection** - Intelligently detects message types automatically
-- 🎨 **Multiple output formats** - JSON, table, pretty, raw formats
+- 🎨 **Multiple output formats** - JSON, table, pretty, raw formats for any use case
-- 🔧 **Familiar kafkacat interface** - Similar command-line options
+- 🔧 **Familiar kafkacat interface** - Zero learning curve for kafkacat users
-- ⚡ **Franz-go powered** - Fast and efficient Kafka client
+- ⚡ **Franz-go powered** - Lightning-fast and efficient Kafka client
+- 🛠️ **Developer-friendly** - Colored output, verbose logging, and intuitive commands

 ## Installation